Chapter 12 Native-code compilation (ocamlopt)

 native-code compiler ocamlopt, which compiles OCaml source files to

-native code object files and link these object files to produce
+native code object files and links these object files to produce

 The native-code compiler is only available on certain platforms.